ericseppanen/json-parser-toy/README.md

 }
 ```

 That was surprisingly easy.
-The only new thing we needed was `separated_list`,
+The only new thing we needed was `separated_list0`,
 which alternates between two subparsers.
 The first argument is the
 "separator", and its result is thrown away; we get a vector of results from the
 second parser.
 It will match zero or more elements; `nom` has a
-`separated_nonempty_list` if you want one-or-more.
+`separated_list1` if you want one-or-more.

 Objects are up next; they're a little more complicated so let's implement them
 as two separate functions.